mlochbaum/BQN/spec/grammar.md

              |        FuncName "˜"? "⁼"
              | lhsComp

-A braced block contains bodies, which are lists of statements, separated by semicolons and possibly preceded by headers, which are separated from the body with a colon.
-A non-final expression can be made into a predicate by following it with the separator-like `?`.
-Multiple bodies allow different handling for various cases, which are pattern-matched by headers.
+A block is written with braces.
+It contains bodies, which are lists of statements, separated by semicolons.
+Multiple bodies can handle different cases, as determined by headers and predicates.
+A header is written before its body with a separating colon, and an expression other than the last in a body can be made into a predicate by following it with the separator-like `?`.
 A block can have any number of bodies with headers.
 After these there can be bodies without headers—up to one for an immediate block and up to two for a block with arguments.
 If a block with arguments has one such body, it's ambivalent, but two of them refer to the monadic and dyadic cases.

     BODY     = ⋄? ( STMT ⋄ | EXPR ⋄? "?" ⋄? )* STMT ⋄?
     CASE     = BODY